WaylonWalker/waylonwalker.com/pages/til/linux-swap.md

 https://waylonwalker.com/reset-ipython

-> I also used this trick in this article
+> I also used this trick in this article to give my python process a bit more oompf and get it on home.